 In addition to maintaining a busy performing schedule on steel pans, Angie performs regularly on the drum set and other percussion instruments with a variety of ensembles that have taken her across the US and around the globe.
 She also maintains a studio of private students on drum set, steel pans, marimba, hand percussion and ukulele.

 John Sanders has been playing bass around the Puget Sound for the past twenty years.
 Whether rock, blues, jazz, or calypso, he can be found laying down the groove.
 John has performed at festivals throughout the Northwest with a variety of ensembles, and has had the opportunity to share the stage with several talented musicians; NW Blues great John “Scooch” Cugno, Jazz Vibraphonist Rickey Kelly, Zimbabwe Marimba player Linc Mkwananzi, to name a few.
-Currently, he performs with Caribe, and is the resident bassist for the Peninsula Community College Jazz Ensemble.
+Currently, he performs with Caribe, and is the resident bassist for the Peninsula College Jazz Ensemble.
 He also plays Tenor pan and Jumblie Jam in the Port Townsend Steel Band.
 When he’s not performing, John loves to camp and snorkel in the Caribbean with his wife Heather and their son Jediah.

-After 20 years of drumming around the Seattle scene with local musical favorites like Speakeasy Junction, Mark Colety' s Revolvers and the legendary Sunday Morning Music, Tor Brandes escaped to the Olymic Peninsula.
+After 20 years of drumming around the Seattle scene with local musical favorites like Speakeasy Junction, Mark Colety' s Revolvers and the legendary Sunday Morning Music, Tor Brandes escaped to the Olympic Peninsula.
 Here is where you will find his rhythms echoing through the forest while playing with the Peninsula College Jazz Ensemble and with Caribe .